cinojosa0705/cinojosa0705/README.md

         "where": "Hxro Labs",
         "description": "Contributors to the Hxro Network, a Derivatives Infastructure Protocol on Solana", "what": \[
-        "Working on building out better documentation for all of the SDKs of both our user-facing liquidity protocols, Dexterity, and Parimutuels", "Make written and video content on how to build on top of the Hxro Network (also in Spanish)", "Building out more FOSS projects that utilize our liquidity layer that devs can look at, reference, and play with", "Communicate, engage, and work with Developer Communities (like @LamportDAO) to help them understand better who we are and what can they build with us", "Establish a clear Grant & Bounty program so to incentive and fuel both our Developers and dAPPs Ecosystem" ],
+        "Improving documentation for our liquidity protocols SDKs.", "Make written and video content on how to build on top of the Hxro Network (also in Spanish)", "Building Open Source projects that utilize the Hxro Networks protocols", "Communicate, engage, and work with Developer Communities", "Manage our Grant & Bounty program so to incentivize and fuel both our Developers and dAPPs Ecosystem (soon)" ],
     },
     "wokingWith": \[